John Hollins: Arsenal

 In the summer of 1979, the 33-year-old Hollins made a surprising move to Arsenal, initially as a cover player, but he ended up becoming a regular in the Arsenal side, although by now he played more often as a defender than in midfield.
-He played 172 matches and scored 13 goals, and was part of the Arsenal side that lost the Cup Winners' Cup final in 1980, coming on as a substitute.
+Hollins made his Arsenal debut versus Liverpool at the 1979 FA Charity Shield.
+He played 172 matches and scored 13 goals, and was part of the Arsenal side that lost the Cup Winners' Cup final in 1980, coming on as a substitute and then scoring in the penalty shoot-out.
 He did, however, miss out on a place in the squad for the same season's FA Cup final, which Arsenal also lost.
+In the second half of the 1981-82 campaign, Hollins began to fill in at right back after John Devine fell out of favour, and became a firm favourite with the crowd.
+At 36, he won the Arsenal Supporters Club player of the season award in 1982.

 Return to Chelsea

 Hollins returned to Chelsea on a free transfer in 1983, and helped the club gain promotion back to the First Division in 1983–84, playing a further 30 times.
 He retired at the end of that season, having played 939 first-class matches in total.

 Managerial career

 Chelsea

 Hollins was immediately appointed coach at Chelsea; a year later he became first-team manager following John Neal's retirement.
 Chelsea built up a strong title challenge in 1985–86 and went top in February, but they finished sixth after collecting a mere nine points from a possible 33 during their final 11 games.

 Chelsea won the Full Members Cup in the same season, though, hanging on for a 5–4 win over Manchester City at Wembley Stadium, having almost let slip a 5–1 lead.